-Formally known as the Newfoundland Symphony Youth Orchestra, CALOS is proud to be entering its 39th season.
-The organization comprises young instrumentalists from St. John’s and surrounding communities on the Northeast Avalon.
-With participants ranging in age from 8 to 25, CALOS is the largest and foremost training program for young instrumentalists in the province.
-Led by Artistic Director Grant Etchegary, CALOS offers three sequentially structured orchestras, the String Orchestra, Concert Orchestra and Senior Orchestra, and four beginner programs in oboe, bassoon, viola and double bass.
-CALOS provides both high quality and accessible orchestra and ensemble experiences with conductors and coaching faculty from Memorial University, the Newfoundland Symphony Orchestra.
+Formerly known as the Newfoundland Symphony Youth Orchestra, CALOS is proud to be entering its 41st season.
+The organization comprises young instrumentalists from St. John’s and surrounding communities on the Northeast Avalon including the Clarenville area.
+With participants ranging in age from 11 to 25, CALOS is the largest and foremost training program for young instrumentalists in the province.
+Led by Artistic Director Grant Etchegary, CALOS offers three sequentially structured orchestras, the String Orchestra, Concert Orchestra and Senior Orchestra, and four beginner programs in oboe, bassoon, French horn, viola, and double bass.
+CALOS provides both high quality and accessible orchestra and ensemble experiences.
 The organization also provides public, competitive, and outreach performance opportunities for its membership.

 The mission of CALOS Youth Orchestras is to encourage and develop the musical and social abilities of young people who have the desire and potential to play and participate in accessible, high-quality orchestra and ensemble programs.